-Finally, when X-point separations are varied in a snowflake, it is important to understand how the entire plasma state varies, not simply target loading.
-One important phenomenon to study (and one to which SOLPS-ITER lends itself well) is how neutral transport can change with snowflake configuration.
-To this end, the EIRENE neutral densities (including atomic and molecular) have been plotted for each simulation in figure 7, and are shown in figure 9.
+Finally, when x-point separations are varied in a snowflake, it is important to understand how the entire plasma state varies, not simply target loading.
+One important phenomena to study (and one which SOLPS-ITER lends itself to well) is how neutral transport can change with snowflake configuration.
+To this end, the EIRENE mesh neutral densities have been plotted for each simulation in Figure 7, and are shown in Figure 9.
 In these plots, the neutral density distribution changes as the peak in target ion flux changes from the first to the third target.
-In particular, the grid with the smallest X-point separation shows lower neutral density in the lower divertor chamber, and higher density in the SOL than the equilibria with larger separations.
-Though these simulations are not run with sputtered impurities, it is important to note that the separation of the X-points can also affect sputtered impurity content, as having too much sputtered impurities such as carbon in the upper SOL may negatively impact core performance and the pedestal.
+In particular, the grid with the smallest x-point separation shows lower neutral density in the lower divertor chamber, and higher density in the SOL than the equilibria with larger separations.
+Though these simulations are not run with sputtered impurities, it is important to note that the separation of the x-points can also affect sputtered impurity content, as having too much sputtered impurities such as carbon in the upper SOL may negatively impact core performance and the pedestal.

-Figure 9.
-The 2d neutral density profiles of three MAST-U like snowflake simulations, with various X-point separations.
-X-point separation increases from left to right.
+Figure 9: The 2d neutral density profiles of three MAST-U like snowflake simulations, with various x point separations.